Cultural Affairs Office

 - U.S.-UK Fulbright Classroom Teachers Program

 Over the last 60 years, thousands of UK citizens have traveled to the United States on exchange programs sponsored by the American Embassy in London.
-Check the Exchanges News page to find out what program participants, past and present, have been doing.

 The office also manages the Embassy's Speaker Bureau, which offers your group or school the chance to hear from Americans first-hand on the topics of interest to you.